 These Easter mason jars are perfect for holding candy or would even make a fun alternative to traditional Easter baskets (maybe a neighbor gift?).
 There are really a ton of uses!
 Let’s get started.

-Easter Mason Jar
+Easter Bunny Mason Jars

 Gather These Supplies

 - Mason jars (or other recycled glass jars)